percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | boolean     | `true`     |

 Enable or disable verification of the storage server TLS certificate.
-Disabling it may be useful e.g. to skip TLS verification for private S3-compatible storage with a self-issued certificate
+Disabling it may be useful e.g. to skip TLS verification for private S3-compatible storage with a self-issued certificate.

 ### `backup.storages.&lt;storage-name&gt;.s3.credentialsSecret`